roadtocode4u/spaceship/docs/javascript/22-json/22-json.md

 **Example Explanation :**

-In the above example,we creates a JavaScript object called `student` with four properties:
+`const student` = This line declares a constant variable named `student` and initializes it with an object literal enclosed in curly braces `{}`.
+This object has three key-value pairs separated by colons:

-1. `"name"`: It has the value `"Anand"` and represents the name of the student.
+`"name": "Anand"`: This is a key-value pair where the key is `name` and the value is `Anand`.
+It represents the name of the student, which is a string.

-2. `"age"`: It has the value `23` and represents the age of the student.
+`"age": 23`: This is another key-value pair where the key is `age` and the value is `23`.
+It represents the age of the student, which is a number.

-3. `"city"`: It has the value `"Pune"` and represents the city where the student lives.
+`"city": "Pune"`: This is the third key-value pair where the key is `city` and the value is `Pune`.
+It represents the city where the student lives, which is also a string.

-4. `"first-name"`: It has the value `"XYZ"` and represents the first name of the student.
+`"first-name"`: This is a key-value pair where the key is `first-name` and the value is `XYZ`.
+It represents the first-name of the student, which is a string.

 The property `"first-name"` contains a hyphen in its name, which is a valid practice in JavaScript, but it requires the use of square bracket notation to access its value due to the hyphen.